pdrummond/pauldrummond.dev/src/posts/favourite-life-quotes.md

 > Contentment is natural wealth, luxury is artificial poverty.
 > <br/>-- <cite>Aristotle</cite>

-> Entertainment is terrified of losing you, and is willing to change itself to be more to your taste.
-Art doesn’t give a fuck whether it loses you — if you’re lost, that’s your problem.
-> <br/>-- <cite>Martin Blank</cite>

 > We are not human beings having a spiritual experience.
 We are spiritual beings
 > having a human experience.
 > <br/>-- <cite>Pierre Teilhard de Chardin</cite>